andiweli/ZGloom-Vita/README.md

     ```

 # TODO
-- Update or change renderer (perhaps vita2d?)
+- Update or change renderer (perhaps libvita2d)
-- check for shaders or mipmapping
+- Check for shaders or mipmapping
 - Save/Load for savestates
 # License